Dallas Wiens: Recovery

 Wiens was left permanently blind and without lips, a nose or eyebrows.
 Doctors told the family that Wiens would likely be paralyzed from the neck down and would never speak or produce enough saliva to eat solid food.
 They put him in a medically induced coma for three months.
-After awakening, and becoming frustrated with attempts to teach him how to communicate using a computer, Wiens started learning how to speak, despite having being told that it was not possible.
+After awakening, and becoming frustrated with attempts to teach him how to communicate using a computer, Wiens started learning how to speak, despite having been told that it was not possible.
 Having made unprecedented progress, he was given a speaking tracheotomy to help him speak more easily.
-Soon after, he was able to hold himself up with this legs, and so was provided with physical therapy in order to further strengthen his legs.
+Soon after, he was able to hold himself up with his legs, and so was provided with physical therapy in order to further strengthen his legs.
 Though acting against medical advice, Wiens demonstrated that he was capable of eating solid food in March 2009.
 He left the hospital in May 2009, using a wheelchair for the majority of the time.
 However, he was walking without the wheelchair by Christmas 2009.

 In March 2011, a transplant team of more than 30 doctors and nurses, alongside 8 surgeons from across multiple disciplines, led by Bohdan Pomahač, performed a full face transplant at Brigham and Women's Hospital in Boston.
 It took 15 hours.
-Wiens' sight could not be recovered in this surgery, so he was fitted with an acrylic ocular prosthesis, which sits over the skin currently protecting his right eye.
-He has been able to talk on the phone and has regained his sense of smell.
+Wiens' sight could not be recovered in this surgery, so he was fitted with an acrylic ocular prosthesis, which sat over the skin protecting his right eye.
+He had been able to talk on the phone and had regained his sense of smell.
 The operation was paid for with the help of the US Department of Defense, which hopes to gain knowledge from the procedure to help soldiers suffering from facial injuries.

-Wiens has undergone more than fifty surgeries since his injury in 2008.
-He will need more surgery in the future.
+By 2011, Wiens had undergone more than fifty surgeries since his injury in 2008.
+In 2023, Dallas married Annalyn Bell Wiens, who was also blind.